rahzaazhar/PSO-NN/Readme.md

-Project to train neural networks with particle swarm optimization
+Project to train neural networks with particle swarm optimization and gradient masking